Skip to main content

 • Filing for bankruptcy protection through the federal court system

-What debt relief is NOT: a magic erasure of what you owe, a government program, or something that works without any tradeoffs.
+What debt relief is NOT: a magic erasure of debt, a government program, or something that works without any tradeoffs.
 Every option has costs, credit implications, and situations where it fits well and situations where it doesn't.
-Any company that skips over those realities is selling you something.
+Any company that skips over those realities is selling, not informing.

 Important context: Under the FTC's Telemarketing Sales Rule [FTC.gov], debt settlement companies cannot charge any fees until they've actually settled at least one debt.
-If any company asks for money upfront before settling anything, walk away.
+Any company asking for money upfront before settling anything is a red flag.

 The Four Main Types of Debt Relief Programs

 The four main debt relief options are debt settlement, debt consolidation loans, credit counseling debt management plans, and bankruptcy.
 Each serves a different financial situation.
-Knowing which one fits yours depends on how much you owe, what types of debt you have, your income, and your credit score.
+The right fit depends on the amount owed, the types of debt involved, income, and credit score.

 1. Debt Settlement

 A debt settlement program involves negotiating with creditors to accept less than the full balance owed, typically as a lump-sum payment.
-You make monthly deposits into a dedicated savings account you control.
+Monthly deposits go into a dedicated savings account that the consumer controls.
 When enough has accumulated, a debt negotiator works with each creditor to reach a settlement.
-Programs typically run 24-48 months.
+Results vary.

 Best for: Unsecured debt (credit cards, personal loans, medical bills) when the balance is too large to realistically pay in full.
-Works best when you're already behind or can see you'll fall behind soon.
-Not ideal if your credit score is in good shape and you want to keep it that way.
+Works best when accounts are already behind or close to falling behind.

 2. Debt Consolidation Loan

-You take out a new loan, usually at a lower interest rate, and use it to pay off multiple existing debts.
-Now you have one payment instead of many.
+Consolidation involves a new loan, either a secured or unsecured consolidation loan , usually at a lower interest rate, used to pay off multiple existing debts.
+The result is one payment instead of many.
 The total amount owed doesn't decrease, but the interest rate hopefully does.
 See our full breakdown of debt consolidation options to compare types.

 Best for: People with decent credit who can qualify for a lower rate, have manageable debt levels, and want to simplify payments without reducing principal.
-Doesn't work if your credit score won't qualify you for a competitive rate.
+Doesn't work when credit isn't strong enough to qualify for a competitive rate.

 3. Credit Counseling and Debt Management Plans (DMPs)

-A nonprofit credit counseling agency negotiates reduced interest rates with your creditors and combines payments into one monthly amount.
-You pay in full over time, usually 3-5 years, but at lower rates.
+A nonprofit credit counseling agency negotiates reduced interest rates with creditors and combines payments into one monthly amount.
+The full balance is repaid over time, usually 3-5 years, but at lower rates.
 There's typically a small monthly fee.
+Learn how a debt management plan works.

 4. Bankruptcy

-Federal court protection that either restructures your debt (Chapter 13) or discharges most of it (Chapter 7).
-It's a legal process, not a debt relief company.
-It has notable credit implications and some debts (student loans, tax liens, child support) are not dischargeable.
+Federal court protection that either restructures debt (Chapter 13) or discharges most of it (Chapter 7).
+It's a legal process handled through the courts.
+It has significant credit implications, and some debts, including student loans, tax liens, and child support, are not dischargeable.

 Option Reduces Principal?
 Credit Impact Typical Timeline Upfront Fee?
 Best For

-Debt Settlement Yes Impact during program 24-48 months No (TSR prohibited) High unsecured debt, already behind
+Debt Settlement Yes Significant during program Varies No (TSR prohibited) High unsecured debt, already behind

 Debt Consolidation Loan No Minimal if managed well 3-7 years Origination fees vary Good credit, manageable balance